uwmyuan/f1tenth_coursekit/lectures/ModuleA/index.rst

 Module A: Foundations of F1TENTH
 ========================================
-This first module goes over the materials that make up the foundation of F1TENTH.
+The first module goes over the some of the basics required to understand and control the F1TENTH Autonomous Vehicle System.

 .. toctree::